Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Case study: call option trading

-We implement \texttt{SHVV} algorithm to shortlist \enquote{top 8} stocks referring to the $8$ stocks with the highest variances given a budget of $n_1=20e3$, thus pulling each arm $1674$ times.
+\textbf{Experiment:} We employ \ac{GBM} to simulate stock prices, a widely adopted stochastic process in quantitative finance for its ability to model realistic stock price trajectories, making it invaluable for back-testing trading strategies, evaluating investment opportunities, and pricing financial derivatives.
+We implement \texttt{SHVV} algorithm to shortlist \enquote{top 8} stocks referring to the $8$ stocks with the highest variances given a budget of $n_1=20e3$.
 We then employ \texttt{UCB-VV} to select a stock for trading at time $t$ with an additional budget of $n_2=1000$.
 If the condition $S_t > R$ is met, we collect the corresponding profits.
-This process continues iteratively: at each time step, we select the next stock according to the \texttt{UCB-VV} index, execute the trade if the condition holds, and accumulate the profits across all selected stocks until time horizon $n=n_1+n_2$ as shown in Table \ref{tab:tb1}.

-We further compare the performance of our proposed framework with \texttt{UCB} for $n =1000$.
-We see in Fig~\ref{fig:fig_exp}, for $n =1000$, we achieve substantially higher cumulative rewards compared to \texttt{UCB}.
+This process continues iteratively: at each time step, we select the next stock according to the \texttt{UCB-VV} index, execute the trade if the condition holds, and accumulate the profits across all selected stocks until time horizon $n=n_1+n_2$.
+We compare the performance of our proposed framework with a two stage baseline i.e, \texttt{SH-Mean} followed by \texttt{UCB1} under same budget restrictions. \texttt{SH-Mean} selects the top-8 arms with the highest empirical mean (analogous to \texttt{SHVV}).
+We see in Fig~2, \texttt{SHVV} + \texttt{UCB-VV} achieve substantially higher cumulative rewards compared to \texttt{SH-Mean} + \texttt{UCB1}.